UNECE/ModernStats_R/_episodes/02-r_fundamentals.md

 - "perform basic data operations"

 keypoints:
+- "The Rstudio IDE gives you tools for programming"
+- "Read in data with `read.csv()"
 - "Data frames are the most common data type used in R"
+- "Index with square bracket notation to access specific parts of a dataframe"
 - "R has built in functions for many common calculations and operations"
+- "Use plots to visualize data"
+- "Install packages from CRAN with `install.packages()"
 ---